Hopsin: 2010–2011: Success with Funk Volume and Raw

 Hopsin released "Nocturnal Rainbows" as the first single off of his upcoming second album Raw on August 1, 2010.
 On October 8, 2010, Hopsin released a music video for the song "Sag My Pants", the second single off Raw on YouTube.
 The video became a YouTube success and currently has over 37 million views.
 In the song Hopsin pokes fun and disses other rappers such as Lil Wayne, Drake, Soulja Boy, Lupe Fiasco, Rick Ross and Tomica Wright, the owner of Ruthless Records.
 Hopsin's second album, Raw, was released on November 19, 2010.
 In March 2011, Hopsin went on a two-month nationwide tour to promote Raw with the I Am RAW tour.

 In July 2011, Hopsin released the fourth installment of his "Ill Mind of Hopsin" video series which later received over 21 million views on YouTube.
-In it he disses Tyler, the Creator of the Los Angeles hip hop collective, Odd Future.
+In the track, he disses Tyler, the Creator of the Los Angeles hip-hop collective, Odd Future.
 On October 31, 2011, Hopsin was featured in a mobile battle rap game, Battle Rap Stars by Jump Shot Media.